obestwalter/mau-mau/docs/guide/usage.md

 * `mau-mau`: Play single game with high verbosity settings in the logger
 * `mau-mau <stats.function>`: e.g. `mau-mau mean_turns` - the argument will be passed to `get_function_from_name` that fetches a function object of the same name from [`stats.py`](https://github.com/obestwalter/mau-mau/blob/master/mau_mau/stats.py) and executes it.
 This is a very simple way to create a flexible command line interface that does not need to be changed if you create more statistics functions in `stats.py`.
 Adding a new function to `stats.py` will automatically make it accessible through the command line interface.
-* `mau-mau human` ... or any other argument that does not map to a function in stats: play a game against the computer
+* `mau-mau human` ... or any other argument that does not map to a function in stats: play a game against the computer.

 ## Run a simple simulation

         $ cd </path/to/your/clone>
         $ mau-mau

-output like:
+The output could be:

     root                53  main             : play_simple_game() ...
     mau_mau.subjects    28  invite           : invite [Player('Player 1', Hand([])), Player('Player 2', Hand([])), Player('Player 3', Hand([]))] to: Table(None, None)